 Custom Fields are there to enable users to select or add extra information for their profile, and to search for other users based on the information they have provided.
 Event managers can use Custom Fields to collect extra information about their attendees.

-Preload custom field data via
+Preload custom field data via the import spreadsheet.